 Award bookings

 Once you’ve earned points and miles, the next step of the game is to use those points towards maximum value.
-Here are some tools for getting more out of your points and miles…
+Here are concepts and tools for getting more out of your points and miles…

 Transferable Points

-Transferable points, such as Chase Ultimate Rewards, Amex Membership Rewards, Capital One Miles, and more are awesome because they make it possible to find the best award deals and then transfer your points to the appropriate program to book those deals.
+Transferable points, such as Chase Ultimate Rewards, Amex Membership Rewards, Citi ThankYou Rewards, Capital One Miles, and more are awesome because they make it possible to find the best award deals and then transfer your points to the appropriate program to book those deals.
 Here are some helpful resources:

 - Current Transfer Bonuses: There are often bonuses when transferring points to airline or hotel programs.
 Use this page to see which bonuses are current and which have expired (the latter gives you an idea of whether to wait in the hopes that a similar bonus will happen again).